ldeangelisphys/layerfMRI/preprocessing/04_registration/README.md

 The data is taken from and stored in `/data00/leonardolayers/regdata/`.
 Specifically, the following two composite transformations are stored in the `/reg` subdir of each participant.

-Overlays of registration results are produced in the `/registration.html` file of each subject's QC directory.